57blocksphilly/57blocksphilly.github.io/content/news-and-press/index.md

 |March 29th, 2023 | [The Source with Joann Bell & Rita Hill on WURD Radio][wurd-20230329]
 |May 1st, 2023 | [A Group of Black Community Advocates Criticized a Recent Inquirer Investigation as Racist and Harmful][inquirer-20230501]
 |May 2nd, 2023 | [Wake Up with WURD – Reuben Jones Interview][wurd-20230502]
+|November 9th, 2023| [Philadelphians hope a cleaner city will reduce gun violence.
+Will Oh or Parker make it a reality?][whyy-20231109]
+|November 21st, 2023| [The Source with Thera Martin – Rev. Gregory Holston Interview][wurd-20231121]
+|November 22nd, 2023| [Thera Martin on WWDB with Rev. Cean James and Rev. Gregory Holston][wwdb-20231122]

 </div>